DiceNameIsMy/vut-itu/docs/Navrh.md

 - TODO: Add something about none of the apps providing routes from real users, or them being badly implemented.
 We can to better.
 - TODO: ...
 ### 1.4 App Requirements (Zadání)

-**Key Feature: Crowdsourcing**
+#### 1.4.1 User Capabilities
+Our app will allow users to:
-This is the core of our app.
+- **Crowdsourcing** is the core of our app.
 What makes us different from out competitiors.
 We want to bring users to a platform where they can share experiences, provide guidance to others.

-**Additional Feature: Route Recommendation System**
-A recommendation system to help users generate personalized routes.
-When a user has chosen places he'd like to visit, he will be able to get a recommended routes without the hassle for figuring it out manually on his own.

-**Other User Capabilities:**
-Our app will allow users to:
-- View an interactive map of the whole globe.
-Browse cities and attractions.
+- **Browse cities and attractions** using an interactive map of the whole globe.
 Add them to a wishlist.
-- Create routes to connect his chosen cities and/or attractions:
+- **Create routes between cities and attractions**
-    1. Manually or automatically (with suggested points of interest)
+    1. Automatically using the built-in navigation software.
+Be able to tweak it if deemed necessary.
-    2. Choose from routes created by other users
+    2. Choose from routes created by other users.
-- View and save routes shared by others to their wishlist
+- View and save **routes from the community** to their wishlist.
+- View weather forecasts for dates associated with their chosen routes.
-- Share reviews of places they've visited.
+- Make reviews of places they've visited.
-- Share information about ongoing activities.
+- Share information about ongoing activities, festivals, parties.
 - Create and share routes they've taken with other users.
+- Share routes via social media or using a link.
 - Add new locations to the map.
-- Share routes via social media or directly with friends
-- View weather forecasts for dates associated with their chosen routes

-**Core Front-End Components**
+#### 1.4.2 Core Front-End Components
-- An onboarding process to introduce new users to the app by skipping several steps & keeping first-time interaction as fluent as possible.
+- **Onboarding** screens that skip several steps of the default use flow to introduce new users to the app.
+By doing so we aim to have the first-time interaction as frictionless as possible.
-- Inspirations screen for browsing ideas for trips to take, places to visit.
+- **Inspirations** screen for browsing ideas for trips to take, places to visit.
-- A search screen to browse and save/select locations and/or attractions.
+- **Interactive map** for browsing and saving/selecting locations and/or attractions.
-- A planning screen for creating or selecting routes, setting visit dates, and viewing weather forecasts for the trip.
+- **Organizing** screen for creating or selecting routes, setting visit dates, and viewing weather forecasts for the trip.

 ---